codingJWilliams/BBCInventathon/README.md

 # BBCInventathon
-Python version
+## Python version

+WARNING UNTESTED!

-WORKS ON WINDOWS ONLY!
+WARNING WORKS ON WINDOWS ONLY!